x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 ### info all-registers

-*Description* : Steps through a single assembly operation.
-Will print the called instruction
+*Description* : Dumps all currently cached standard and some of the extended ones (MMX and x87).

 *Usage* : ```(gdb)info all-registers```